mozilla/addon-sdk/static-files/md/dev-guide/addon-development/annotator/creating.md

 `show` we will just log the content for the time being.
 If the message is `detach` we remove the worker from the `selectors` array

-At the top of the file import the page-mod and declare an array for the
+At the top of the file import the `page-mod` module and declare an array for the workers:
-workers:

     const pageMod = require('page-mod');
     var selectors = [];